tginer/nvidia-operators-in-ocp/Air-Gapped-Environment-Guide-Local-RPM-Repository.md

-# How to build the Mellanox OFED (MOFED) driver in an air-gapped environment with a local RPM package server
+# Building the Mellanox OFED (MOFED) Driver in an Air-Gapped Environment with a Local RPM Package Server

-This content is based in the official NVIDIA Network Operator docs regarding the air gapped environment configuration.[NVIDIA Network Operator Deployment in an Air-gapped Environment](https://docs.nvidia.com/networking/display/kubernetes2570/advanced/proxy-airgapped.html#local-package-repository)
+This content is based on the official NVIDIA Network Operator documentation regarding air-gapped environment configuration.
+For reference, see [NVIDIA Network Operator Deployment in an Air-gapped Environment](https://docs.nvidia.com/networking/display/kubernetes2570/advanced/proxy-airgapped.html#local-package-repository).

 ## Introduction

-There are currently two different solutions to deploy the Mellanox OFED (MOFED) driver without Internet connectivity: precompile the driver for the right kernel version and architecture in an online environment and push the container image to the offline registry; or make all the necessary rpm packages available at the air gapped environment.
+There are currently two solutions available for deploying the Mellanox OFED (MOFED) driver without Internet connectivity:

+1. Precompile the driver for the correct kernel version and architecture in an online environment, then push the container image to the offline registry
+2. Make all necessary RPM packages available within the air-gapped environment

-This guide explains all the required steps to mirror and expose all the source rpm packages in the air gapped environment in order for the MOFED pod to build the driver itself, with the openshift-driver-toolkit-ctr container.
+This guide provides step-by-step instructions for mirroring and exposing all required source RPM packages in the air-gapped environment, enabling the MOFED pod to build the driver itself using the openshift-driver-toolkit-ctr container.

-## Create a systemd service running an HTTP server
+## Create a systemd Service Running an HTTP Server

-Choose a local path where all the rpm binaries will be mirrored so that the HTTP server exposes it.
-In this example, the */home/user/rpmserver/data/*
+Choose a local path where all RPM binaries will be mirrored and exposed by the HTTP server.
+In this example, we use `/home/user/rpmserver/data/`